Profit Margin Definition

-A high gross profit margin does not necessarily mean that a business will have a low net profit.
+A high gross profit percentage does not necessarily mean that a business will have a low net profit.
 It is entirely possible that a business could have a high gross profit and a low net profit, due to profit loss because of high expenses in areas of employees, rent or other management problems.
-Similarly, sometimes a low gross profit margin business may show a high net profit margin if there are atypical gains (perhaps asset sales) recorded on the income statement during the reporting period.
+Similarly, sometimes a low gross profit percentage business may show a high net profit percentage if there are atypical gains (perhaps asset sales) recorded on the income statement during the reporting period.

 Analyst Speak: Margin Compression Vs Margin Expansion

 Often times you will hear the terms margin compression or margin expansion in the financial media.
 This refers to the net profit margin either decreasing or increasing over time.
 Margin expansion can occur if the company is able to increase price while its expenses remain constant.
 It can also occur when the company is able to lower its expenses through better sourcing, cost cutting measures, economies of scale or scope, or through some other competitive advantages.
 In this case, the profit margin increases.
 Margin compression occurs when the company faces increasing expenses but is unable to pass on the increase to the customers by increasing the selling price.
 It can also occur when there is significant competitive pressure that results in lower price levels.
 In this case, the profit margin decreases.

 Please note that the margin can contract or expand based on changes in any aspect of the expenses.
 For example, offshoring work for lower employment expenses can help the margin expand.
 Cheaper raw material cost will also help the margin expand.
 Margin can expand if the company lowers overall costs through vertical integration.
 There are many ways for the companies to improve margin.